Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: Classification of the Transitive Group Actions of the Orthochronous Poincaré Group

 The system's spin-squared scalar \eqref{eq:4DSpinSquaredInvariantFrom3Vecs} and spin-squared pseudoscalar \eqref{eq:Def4DDualSpinSquaredInvariant} have respective values

 and the reference value of the system's Pauli-Lubanski pseudovector \eqref{eq:PauliLubanski4VecFromSpin} is

-The little group of orthochronous Poincaré transformations that preserve the value of the reference four-momentum \eqref{eq:TachyonRef4Mom}, $p_{\refvalue}^{\mu}\equiv\left(0,0,0,\mu c\right)^{\mu}$, and therefore describes the set of all states that share that same four-momentum, includes rotations around the $z$ axis as well as Lorentz boosts along the $x$ and $y$ directions.
+We next consider the little group of orthochronous Lorentz transformations that preserve the value of the reference four-momentum \eqref{eq:TachyonRef4Mom}, $p_{\refvalue}^{\mu}\defeq\parens{0,0,0,\mu c}^{\mu}$.
+As usual, these little-group transformations parametrize the set of all states that share that same four-momentum, so they include rotations around the $z$ axis as well as Lorentz boosts along the $x$ and $y$ directions.

 If the system is to have a compact set of states at any fixed four-momentum, then its spin tensor \eqref{eq:TachyonRefSpinTensor} and Pauli-Lubanski pseudovector \eqref{eq:TachyonRefPauliLubanski} must be invariant under these noncompact Lorentz transformations.
 However, we see right away that $W_{\refvalue}^{\mu}$ transforms nontrivially under Lorentz transformations along the $x$ or $y$ directions if any of its components are nonzero, so our system's phase space at fixed four-momentum can be compact only if all the components of $W_{\refvalue}^{\mu}$ vanish:

 The tachyon's spin tensor and Pauli-Lubanski pseudovector therefore vanish identically,

 so

 and we see that a tachyon cannot have any intrinsic spin at all.